stacks-network/docs/src/pages/write-smart-contracts/counter-tutorial.md

        (ok (var-get counter))))
    ```

    Done?
-Great!
+Great.
 Run the tests and make sure all of them are passing.
 You are looking for 4 passed tests:

    ```bash
    counter contract test suite